JackPotat0/jackpotat0.github.io/docs/game.md

 *I would highly suggest you to give these a try.*

 #### Ys: Oath in Felghana
-Makes you wonder if you are playing a bullet hell or an ARPG
+Makes you wonder if you are playing a bullet hell or an ARPG.
+Chester 2 fight gave the same feeling as Roxas in KH2, overwhelming, epic and the great feeling of finally defeating him.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |